psychoanalyze/psychoanalyze/docs/notebooks/index.md

 # Notebooks

-*Notebooks* are IDE-type environments that allow you to interactively run Python code in the browser, and has gained popularity in data science and the sciences.
+*Notebooks* are IDE-type environments that allow you to interactively run Python code in the browser, and is a popular tool of choice for researchers and data scientists across many domains.

 Common notebook frameworks and environments include [Jupyter](https://jupyter.org/), [Quarto](https://quarto.org/), and [Google Colab](https://colab.research.google.com/).

 PsychoAnalyze provides a couple of notebook features that can be used to explore the package's functionality.